marcdotson/asc-training/README.md

     they are meant to be run in a certain order (e.g., `01_import_data.R`, `02_clean_data.R`).
-  - `/Data` While all data live here, only data that are small and can be shared publically will be pushed.
+  - `/Data` While all data live here, only data that are small and can be shared publicly will be pushed.
   - `/Figures` Figures live here, including images (saved as PNG files) and data referenced or used for tables, for use in the `README`, paper, and presentation.
-  - `/Paper` The manuscript of the paper, without any PDF knits, including a specified Creative Commons license.
+  - `/Presentation` Slides for presentations, without any PDF knits.
-  - `/Presentation` Slides for presentations, again without any PDF knits.
+  - `/Writing` The manuscript of the paper (again without any PDF knits), case studies on specific aspects related to the project, and a specified Creative Commons license.
   - `README` The abstract and any project-specific details and deviations from this outline.